Mumu (short story): Interpretations and themes

 Critics are divided in their interpretations of Gerasims’ two final acts.
 To some the murder of Mumu represents the “ultimate manifestation of the hero’s enslavement," and his return to his Homeland represents his defeat.
 There remains debate whether Gerasim represents a slave resigned to fate or a rebel finally liberated.
 Some scholars believe that while killing the dog was an act of ultimate submission, it is only after killing Mumu that Gerasim finds the strength to break free.

 Textual evidence implies that Gerasim did not plan his escape prior to the killing, because he had to return home to gather his things before breaking away.
 Furthermore, this idea of ultimate liberation is also supported by Turgenev's use of animal symbolism.
 When Gerasim is first brought to the estate he is described as an ox, a strong yet domesticated animal.
 In contrast, at the end of the story, he is compared to a lion, a wild and uninhibited creature.

 Adaptations

-As an extremely influential work, which was taught in schools during the Soviet Regime, Mumu has had many adaptations.
+As an extremely influential work, which was taught in schools during the Soviet Regime, "Mumu" has had many adaptations.
 Several film and media adaptations have been created since its publication, as this work was extremely influential for many Russian-speaking children.

-Several movie adaptations are listed below: